ll-in-anki/find-missing-words/docs/DEVELOPMENT.md

     - `sudo apt install build-essentials qtcreator`
 1. Open Qt Designer and start a UI file
     - Not MainWindows, opt for Widgets or Dialogs
+1. Name each object you want to reference later in Qt Designer's Object Inspector (top right)
+    - i.e. `pushButton_2` -> `next_step_button`
+1. Edit attributes of the objects in the Property Editor (under Object Inspector)
+    - i.e. height, title, text, tooltip, etc.
-1. Save to `designer/` in this repo
+1. Save UI file to `designer/` in this repo
     - i.e. `designer/my_component.ui`
-1. Create file in `src/find_missing_words/gui`
+1. Create Python file in `src/find_missing_words/gui`
     - i.e. `src/find_missing_words/gui/my_component.py`
-1. Import and setup the ui form in a class
+1. Import and setup the UI form in a class
     ```python
     from aqt import mw